Jordan Rodgers: In the media

 Rodgers dances along with members of Cirque du Soleil's Mad Apple, as anchor Dari Nowkhah reads a report, on the sideline of Allegiant Stadium before the 2024 Vegas Kickoff Classic for the SEC Network.

 Rodgers appeared in Pitch Perfect 2 as a member of the Green Bay Packers.

 Rodgers was a contestant and the eventual winner on season 12 of The Bachelorette, starring Joelle "JoJo" Fletcher which aired from May–August 2016.
 Rodgers proposed; the two were married on May 14, 2022.

+During that season of The Bachelorette, Rodgers made significant headlines for publicly revealing the personal rift between Aaron Rodgers and the rest of the Rodgers family, telling Fletcher, "Me and Aaron don't really have that much of a relationship.
+It's just kind of how he's chosen to live his life."
+When Aaron Rodgers was asked about the show later that month, he replied, "I’ve always found that it’s a little inappropriate to talk publicly about some family matters,” adding, "I wish [Jordan] well in the competition.”

 In September 2018, it was announced that Rodgers and Fletcher would appear in a Kin web series Engaged with JoJo and Jordan, described as a combination of reality TV and DIY home decor.

 Beginning in July 2019, Rodgers and Fletcher hosted the CNBC reality show Cash Pad.
 A combination of house flipping and investment shows, the hosts partner with homeowners hoping to turn their properties into ideal short-term rentals.

 Rodgers and Fletcher hosted The Big D, a dating reality show for TBS that was set to premiere on July 7, 2022.
 However, the show was canceled on June 16, three weeks before the premiere.
 Ten episodes were produced.